 Now, you may recall that 2007 was just at the height of housing prices.
 That's when we bought: before the housing crash of 2008.
 And we were in the depths of the housing crash in 2010 when, unfortunately, we had to sell.
 To my great surprise, the house sold for 27% above market value when we left and we hadn't done anything particularly special.
 That left me wondering whether maybe the increase in value was because we were also in the process of rebranding the neighborhood as a eco village.
 We'll talk a lot more about Green Acres in Episode 23.

 But still, I got to wondering if this was a fluke, or something that was generally true about neighborhoods that go green.
 So I looked up green neighborhoods in Mother Earth news and found developments in Texas, Tennessee, Oregon, Illinois, Virginia and Arizona.
-Then I compared their prices to surrounding neighborhoods and Zillow, and found that they were all more valuable than surrounding homes.
+Then I compared their prices to surrounding neighborhoods in Zillow, and found that they were all more valuable than surrounding homes.
 I'll talk a lot more about that in Episode 24.

 Today, I've identified three big trends that I think are not intuitive to traditional environmentalists.

 First, that large scale ecological restoration is not only possible, but very desirable.
 (The thing I forgot to mention about the Loess Plateau project was that it was very inexpensive to implement even in the context of China's economy.)